makemedev/WebDevelopmentSyllabus/README.md

 2. As we cover so much ground so quickly, this is a boot-camp after all 😎, students are advised to limit absences.
 Essentially a student who misses more than one class may have great difficulty keeping up with further instruction.

 3. Students are expected to complete class assignments, assessments, and portfolio-projects.
-These assessments and assignments amount to what is the essence of this program, you are a self-taught developer and will be expected to demonstrate your skills to a substantial degree, our coursework will help you do so.
+These assessments and assignments are essential to this program, you are a self-taught developer and will be expected to demonstrate your skills to a substantial degree, our coursework will help you do so.

 ## Pre-Work